Skyline of Paris with Eiffel Tower in Paris, France.Skyline of Paris with Eiffel Tower in Paris, France.

 Access requirements

-Access to HE Diploma, to include 45 credits at level 3, of which 30 must be at Merit or above
+Access to HE Diploma, to include 45 credits at Level 3, 30 of which must be at Merit (including 15 in History)

 Extra Information

-Welsh Baccalaureate Advanced and A level General Studies will be recognised in our offer.
+Welsh Baccalaureate Advanced and A Level General Studies will be recognised in our offer.
 We will also consider a combination of A Levels and BTECs/OCRs.

 Students from countries outside the UK are expected to have entry qualifications roughly equivalent to UK A Level for undergraduate study and British Bachelor's degree (or equivalent) for postgraduate study.
 To help you to interpret these equivalents, please click on your country of residence to see the corresponding entry qualifications, along with information about your local representatives, events, information and contacts.